jha-captech/Go-Microservice-Template/README.md

         └── main.go
 ```

-The makeup of `cmd` depends on the deployment style.
-For a mono-lambda deployment a single `cmd/lambda` executable can be found.
-For the multi lambda deployment an executable will be defined per function (`cmd/list`, `cmd/update`).

 ### Application Packages

 Application packages contain all of our application code and live under `internal`.
 This prevents outside applications and libraries from importing our application code, keeping our implementation details private.